IrfDev/IrfDev/README.md

 ### Hey, I'm [Irving Suarez](https://irving.digital)! 🤙🏻

 I'm a creative web developer with deep knowledge on frontend, backend and server.
-I build web apps with modern technologies like React, Vue, Node, GraphQL, NGINX, Docker.
-My main focus are goal achievement digital products ⚡️
+My main focus are goal achievement digital products from the technical and marketing perspective ⚡️
 <br/>

 Currently working on [Staytus](https://staytus.com/)! 💼